rsvp/fecon235/README.md

-## fecon235 : Computational tools for financial economics ##
+## fecon235 :: Notebooks for financial economics

 [![Join the chat at https://gitter.im/rsvp/fecon235](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/rsvp/fecon235?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a free open source project for software tools in financial economics.
-We develop code for research notebooks which are executable scripts capable of statistical computations, as well as, collection of raw data in real-time.
-This serves to verify theoretical ideas and practical methods interactively.
+/ [CHANGELOG] / [BSD License and TOS][235li]

+*Migration notice: the modules and functions which power our research notebooks are being refactored into another repository [fecon236].
+Details in [235is9] -- stay tuned.*
+The home for our Jupyter notebooks will remain here at [fecon235] in the `nb` directory.

-### What is this repository for? ###
+### What is this repository for?

+**fecon235** provides an interface for ***financial economics*** to the Python ecosystem, especially packages for mathematics, statistics, science, engineering, and data analysis.
+Complex packages such as *numpy, pandas, statsmodels, scipy, and matplotlib* are seamlessly integrated at a high-level with APIs of various data hosts for:

+- Essential commands which correctly handle annoying low-level pitfalls.

-- Economic and financial data, both historical and the most current.
+- Retrieval of economic and financial data, both historical and the most current.

-- Data munging, for example, resampling and alignment of time series.
+- Data munging, for example, resampling and alignment of time-series data from hosts using mutually incompatible formats.

-- Analysis using techniques from econometrics and statistical machine learning.
+- Analysis using techniques from econometrics, time-series analysis, and statistical machine learning.

+- Abstraction and software optimization of mathematical operators, for example, linear algebra used in portfolio analysis.

 - Visualization of data using graphical packages.

-- Reproducible research which is collaborative and openly accessible.
+- *Reproducible research which is collaborative and openly accessible at zero cost.*

+To practically test theoretical ideas interactively, our code can employed with any Python IDE interactive development environment, IPython console, or with a Jupyter notebook.
+The code has been tested against both python27 and python3 since 2014, and works across major platforms: Linux, Mac, and Windows.

 **Database:** the primary source is [FRED], the U.S. Federal Reserve Economic Data bank which is accessed directly online using our interface.
 Other specialized data can be directly retrieved using our [Quandl] API module, for example, futures prices.
-Data for stocks, mutual funds, and ETFs is sourced from Yahoo Finance, but falls back on Google Finance.
+Data for stocks, mutual funds, and ETFs is retrieved from the best available sources using `pandas_datareader`.
 Data is designed to be accessible *free* of charge, and *interoperable* in different time frequencies.